Bliss Psychiatry: Mental Health Solutions in Louisville

 • Moeini M, Khadibi M, Bekhradi R, Mahmoudian SA, Nazari F. Effect of aromatherapy on the quality of sleep in ischemic heart disease patients hospitalized in intensive care units of heart hospitals of the Isfahan University of Medical Sciences.
 Iran J Nurs Midwifery Res.
 2010;15(4):234-239.

 L-Theanine is an amino acid commonly found in tea leaves and some types of mushrooms.
 It is similar in structure to glutamate, a naturally occurring amino acid in the body that helps transmit nerve impulses in the brain.
-L-Theanine is known to promote relaxation without drowsiness.
+L-Theanine is known to promote relaxation without drowsiness and, interestingly, to promote focus and concentration without causing jitters or anxiety.
 It is believed to interact with the brain’s neurotransmitters, such as GABA (Gamma-Aminobutyric Acid), which can inhibit or reduce the activity of neurons, thereby calming the mind and reducing stress and anxiety.

 Citations: